gerardd33/Tidy/docs/Guide.md

 ```

-It's important to mention that in Tidy you don't need to write the classic OOP boiler-plate code.
-It will automatically generate for you:
+It's important to mention that in Tidy you don't need to write most of the classic OOP boiler-plate code.
+The language will automatically generate for you:

-- A constructor, that takes as parameters all of the fields that you don't initialize explicitly.
+- A constructor, that takes as parameters all of the fields that you don't initialize explicitly, in the order of their declaration.
 There is no *null* reference in Tidy, so the object must be complete with all the fields initialized from the moment it's born.

 - Public getters for all public (not marked as *private*) attributes (values and variables).